ste-fire-dev/AngularTraining/exercises/day_1_your_first_angular_project/assigment.md

         <p>{{displayText}}</p>
         <input type="text" [(ngModel)]="displayText"/>
     ```
     Don't worry if you don't understand the syntax for now.

     Just keep in mind that double brackets like this `{{some_component_propery}}` serve as a place holder in the html.
 The brackets will be replaced with the value of the `displayText` property at runtime.

-    Also this piece of code  `[(ngModel)]="displayText"` binds the value of the input field to out component's `displayText`.
+    Also this piece of code  `[(ngModel)]="displayText"` binds the value of the input field to our component's `displayText`.

     The keyword `ngModel` is actually a nice angular component that attaches itself to the native html code and privides this functionality under the hood.

     Because all components live insde a module,  the `ngModel` lives inside the **FormsModule** which is a module provided by angular, and in order to use the `ngModel` compoenent you must first import it's host module.

+    <div style="page-break-after: always;"></div>

     To import the module add the following lines inside yout `app.module.ts` :

     ```TypeScript
     import { BrowserModule } from '@angular/platform-browser';
     import { NgModule } from '@angular/core';
-    import { FormsModule } from '@angular/forms'; <-- Add this
+    import { FormsModule } from '@angular/forms'; //<-- Add this

     import { AppComponent } from './app.component';